Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Distracted Driving

-Too many people texting and driving has become the norm.
-This is frightening considering how dangerous it is.
+Too many people text while driving has become the norm, which is frightening considering how dangerous it is.
 Maryland state law prohibits the use of a handheld phone while operating a motor vehicle.

-The Old Line State does not distinguish between how you are using the device either.
-Texting is as bad as eating so just avoid the ticket or the fine by putting the phone or hairbrush down.
+The Old Line State does not distinguish between how you are using the device, either.
+Texting is as bad as eating, so put the phone or hairbrush down to avoid the ticket or the fine.

 Maryland considers distractions as such: